angaaruriakhil/Simple-Chemistry-App/README.md

 - Changed illogical variable names (e.g. clicked11) to more logical ones (e.g. element11)
 - Grouped some functions at the top of the code as opposed to the middle.
 (All functions should be grouped together in future).
 - Reduced line lengths to make code more legible.
+- Fixed a nasty bug that stopped compound 4 from being properly processed, due to incompatibility of float and integer data types being multiplied together.
+- Changed variable names that were very misleading in the mass/mole calculation/conversion functions.
+Now it is much more clear what is being calculated.

 <b>v1.1</b>